Is it really necessary to have a centrosymmetric structure to calculate the macroscopic polarization?

 TL;DR

-__It doesn’t matter which centrosymmetric structure one use, as long as we have a smooth transformation, every centrosymmetric phase will have the same polarization value.
-Correspondingly, their Berrypahse will always be the same if we are able to avoid band crossing
+It doesn't matter which centrosymmetric structure one use, as long as we have a smooth transformation, every centrosymmetric phase will have the same polarization value.
+Correspondingly, their Berrypahse will always be the same if we are able to avoid band crossing.
+Also, yes, band crossing does mess up the result.
+But if we are careful enough to keep track of the continuous band transformation and able to disentangle (eliminate) the effect of the band crossing, we can still get the right answer.

 Study case